-4 REFERENCE

-- 5 The Doctrine and Discipline of the African Methodist Episcopal Church 2021, Part V, Section I. - 6 Local Church Organization Required; and Section II.
-Local Church Organization Optional - 7 Commissions, specifically, Subsection A. Guidelines for establishing Commissions (page 99) - 8 and Subsection C.3.
+5 The Doctrine and Discipline of the African Methodist Episcopal Church 2021, Part V, Section I.

+6 Local Church Organization - Required; and Section II.
+Local Church Organization - Optional

+7 Commissions, specifically, Subsection A. Guidelines for establishing Commissions (page 99)

+8 and Subsection C.3.
 Commission on Stewardship and Finance (page 103).

-9 INTENT

-- 10 To move the requirements for the Commission on Stewardship and Finance from Section III - 11 (Optional Local Church Organization), and place them und er Section II, Subsection A.4. - 12 (Auxiliaries), thus qualifying the body as a standing commission.
+10 To move the requirements for the Commission on Stewardship and Finance from Section III

-13 RATIONALE
+11 (Optional Local Church Organization), and place them und er Section II, Subsection A.4.

+12 (Auxiliaries), thus qualifying the body as a standing commission.

-- 14 For several years, the local church has been encouraged to establish a Central Budget Fund (as is - established on the Episcopal District and Connectional levels).
-Increasingly at Quarterly - 16 Conferences, presiding elders regularly inquire if the local church in question has a central fund. - 17 The requirement for establishing a Central Budget Fund is written under the duties of the - 18 Commission on Stewardship and Finance.
-It is specified in paragraph 4 of said section (page - 19 104) that the fund is administered by the Commission on Stewardship and Finance.
-However, - these requirements are laid out under the above cited section, designated for optional local - 21 church organizations. - The existence and function of an administrative body such as this commission is vital to effectual - 23 fiscal management in the local church and cannot be optional, but must be mandatory.
-It needs - to be established as a continuously functioning, standing unit, as are similar bodies at other levels - of the Connectional Church.
-The Commission on Stewardship and Finance is currently required - to carry out the financial obligations of the church under the direction of the Official Board and - 27 leadership of the pastor, including developing a budget and administering the Central Budget - Fund.
-These functions need to be performed by a representative cross section of the local - 29 church components and membership.
-Members should possess relevant skills and experience that - 30 can advance the fiscal health and wellbeing of our Zion.
+14 For several years, the local church has been encouraged to establish a Central Budget Fund (as is

+15 established on the Episcopal District and Connectional levels).
+Increasingly at Quarterly

+16 Conferences, presiding elders regularly inquire if the local church in question has a central fund.

+17 The requirement for establishing a Central Budget Fund is written under the duties of the

+18 Commission on Stewardship and Finance.
+It is specified in paragraph 4 of said section (page

+19 104) that the fund is administered by the Commission on Stewardship and Finance.
+However,

+20 these requirements are laid out under the above cited section, designated for optional local fiscal management in the local church and cannot be optional, but must be mandatory.
+It needs to be established as a continuously functioning, standing unit, as are similar bodies at other levels

+21 church organizations.

+22 The existence and function of an administrative body such as this commission is vital to effectual to carry out the financial obligations of the church under the direction of the Official Board and

+25 of the Connectional Church.
+The Commission on Stewardship and Finance is currently required

+27 leadership of the pastor, including developing a budget and administering the Central Budget

+Fund.
+These functions need to be performed by a representative cross - section of the local

+29 church components and membership.
+Members should possess relevant skills and experience that

+30 can advance the fiscal health and wellbeing of our Zion.